-&lt;sup>21 District Design Guide SPD: https://www.scambs.gov.uk/planning/local-plan-and-neighbourhood-planning/district-design-guide-spd/ exceptional cases where the existing building is of poor quality or little architectural interest.
-In such cases it would be appropriate to consider a contemporary design that adds quality and interest to the original building.

-- Where deep plan forms are created through extensions, designers are encouraged to seek innovative and creative solutions to providing natural light and ventilation. - A choice of high-quality materials which reflect the existing building or, where appropriate, the context of the wider local area. - Adhering to the principles set forth in Local Plan Policy NH/4, applying these to modifications / extensions to existing dwellings.
+- Sensitive treatment of boundaries to avoid over-development and adverse impact on street scene character. - Where the existing building is of high quality or holds significant architectural or historical interest, proposed extensions must not dominate the original building and context.
+For other buildings, it would be appropriate to consider a contemporary design for an extension that adds quality and interest to the original building. - Where deep plan forms are created through extensions, designers are encouraged to seek innovative and creative solutions to providing natural light and ventilation. - A choice of high-quality materials which reflect the existing building or, where appropriate, the context of the wider local area. - Adhering to the principles set forth in Local Plan Policy NH/424, applying these to modifications / extensions to existing dwellings.
 This includes but is not limited to: "Opportunities should be taken to achieve positive gain through the form and design of development" and "to maintain, enhance, restore or add to biodiversity".